The Quadratic Local Variance Gamma Model: an arbitrage-free interpolation of class C3 for option prices: Calibration

 In \citep{lefloc2020arbitrage}, regularization is employed to ensure a smooth implied probability density when fitting to many, eventually noisy, market option quotes.
 An interesting simpler alternative is to use few knots/few parameters instead of as many parameters as market quotes: by limiting the number of free-parameters, we may avoid overfitting issues, and at the same time we reduce the number of dimensions of the problem, thus increasing stability and performance.
 Where to place the knots then?
 Based on the previous observations, we may choose knots such that the market strikes are equidistributed.
 Concretely, we use where $j = n/m$ with $m \leq n$ and use the "Mid-XX" knots on top of $\tilde{\bm{K}}$.
 It may happen that many market strikes are quoted in a narrow range, in which case the set could be adjusted with a minimum strike width, although we did not need this tweak on the market examples presented below.

-We consider several different underlying assets: SPX500 expiring on March 24, 2017 as March 16, 2017 (one week - 1w) and on March 7, 2018 as of February 5, 2018 (one month - 1m), TSLA of maturity July 20, 2018 as of June 15, 2018 (1m), AAPL with expiry in 4 days as of October 28, 2013 (4d) from \citet{alexiou2021pricing}, as as well as the AUD/NZD currency pair of maturity July 9, 2014 as of July 2, 2014 (1w) from \citet{wystup2018arbitrage}.
+We consider previously published examples of real-world implied volatility smiles of equity indices, equities or foreign exchange rates which present interesting characteristics.
+The first example, presented in Table \ref{tbl:spx500-1w}, is the case of SPX500 expiring on March 24, 2017 as March 16, 2017 (one week - 1w) that the SVI parametrization of \citet{gatheral2006volatility} fails to fit properly.

+The second example presented in Table \ref{tbl:spx500_feb5mar7} consists in options on SPX500 expiring on March 7, 2018 as of February 5, 2018 (one month - 1m) where the implied volatility smile exhibits a very high curvature, where the polynomial stochastic collocation leads to a somewhat unnatural spike in the probability density while a mixture of lognormals leads to a multimodal implied density \citep{lefloch2019model1}.

+The third example uses very recent option quotes on TSLA of maturity March 21, 2025 as of February 21, 2025 (1m).
+The reference implied volatilities corresponding to the mid option prices are given in Table \ref{tbl:tsla_vols_1m}.
+The peculiarity of TSLA stock is that the volatility is relatively high.
+On this example, SVI does not fit the volatilities close to the money very well, while the xSSVI of \citet{corbetta2019robust} and SABR from \citet{hagan2002managing} (not shown for clarity) would be even worse.

+The fourth example shows a W shaped implied volatility, typical before major earning events, for options on AAPL with expiry in 4 days as of October 28, 2013 (4d) from \citet{alexiou2021pricing}.
+Simple parametric models such as SVI or SABR or even polynomial stochastic collocation are unable to produce this kind of shape.

+The fifth example (Table \ref{tbl:audnzd_quotes}) involves options on the AUD/NZD currency pair of maturity July 9, 2014 as of July 2, 2014 (1w) from \citet{wystup2018arbitrage}, where a typical calibration of SVI leads to a negative implied probability density.

 There is an apparent focus on short maturities as those are more difficult to capture, with a variety of smile shapes, with some exhibiting multi-modality.
-The latter are particularly challenging for parametric models such as SVI \citep{gatheral2006volatility}, SABR \citep{hagan2002managing}, or even polynomial stochastic collocation \citep{lefloch2019model1,lefloch2019model2}.
 As the implied volatility smile flattens for long maturities, those are much easier to fit to.

 The AUD/NZD foreign exchange smile from \citet{wystup2018arbitrage} is useful to see how the local variance gamma model behaves on a minimalistic example: indeed, as is usual on the foreign exchange options market, it involves only five options quotes.
 In this case we use as many parameters as market quotes.
 Figure \ref{fig:lvgq_audnzd_1w_dens} shows that the density implied by the quadratic LVG model is smooth, but the one implied by the linear Bachelier LVG model exhibits some sharp unnatural gradients near the money.